Convergence of discrete Aubry-Mather model in the continuous limit: Main results

-We have just defined two families of actions: the discrete action ${\mathcal{L}_\tau}(x,y)$ and the minimal action ${\mathcal{E}_\tau}(x,y)$.
-We are thus led to consider more general one-parameter families of actions $\{E_{\tau}(x,y)\}_{\tau \in (0,1]}$ which cover the two previous examples.
-We focus on the fact that $\|y-x\|$ and $\tau$ should have the same order of magnitude as $\tau\to0$: we call this property {\it short-range}.
-We list in what follows the only properties on $E_\tau(x,y)$ we are going to use.
+The two previous short-range interactions ${\mathcal{L}_\tau}(x,y)$ and ${\mathcal{E}_\tau}(x,y)$ belong to a class of parametrized interactions that we are going to discuss.
+We focus on the following definition on the fact that $\|y-x\|$, (the sup norm), and $\tau$ should have the same order of magnitude as $\tau\to0$: we call this property {\it short-range}.